repeatexplorer/workshop/2025/practical_training_day_2.md

 from: https://zenodo.org/records/15234516/files/assembly_repeat_annotation_pipeline_0.6.7.sif?download=1

 ### Setup
-To run the pipeline, you need to create a configuration file named `config.yaml`.
+To run the pipeline, you need to a configuration file named `config.yaml`.
 This file should contain the following parameters:

 ```yaml
 genome_fasta: /mnt/data/test_data/tiny_pea.fasta